davidhoyle/github.io/_ocserver-add-user/ocserver-add-user.md

    ![Add new user](../images/add-new-user.png)

-3. The new user appears in the list on the Users page, and an email with login information is sent to the new user.
+3. The new user appears in the list on the Users page.
+If you have [configured an email server](https://doc.owncloud.org/server/latest/admin_manual/configuration/server/email_configuration.html), an email with login information is sent to the new user.

    ![New user added](../images/new-user-added.png)

+## Reset a User's Password

 **Related Information**